watkinspd/afj-hello-world-verifier/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/watkinspd/afj-hello-world-verifier)

-Once running in gitpod view the *ports* and open the url for port 3000 using your browser in order to get a QR code for invitation and proof request.
-View the results using the *terminal* section of the gitpod workspace.
+This is configured so that you receive a notification when port 3000 is opened.
+It provides an easy way to click to open the url with your browser.
+If you miss that step, you can open the url using the *ports* tab in the gitpod visual code workspace and open the url for port 3000 using your browser in order to get a QR code for invitation and proof request.

+View the results using the *terminal* section of the gitpod visual code workspace.

 ## Running on your local machine
 ### Requirements: